Tonghak Peasant Revolution: Jinju

-The forces of the Southwest coasts of Korea were special in that the forces of Jeolla and Gyeongsang Provinces cooperated to attack Jinju Fortress.
-They are collectively termed under the name 'Jinju Rebels'.
+The forces of the Southwest coasts of Korea were unique in that the Jeolla and Gyeongsang Provinces cooperated to attack Jinju Fortress.
+They are collectively termed under the name 'Jinju Rebels.'

-On May 7, Kim Inbae, the Great Jeobju of Geumgu, built a Jibgangso in Suncheon, Jeolla Province.
-On September 1, Kim crossed the Gyeongsang-Jeolla boundary.
-His strategy was to charge through the southern coastline to Busan, and thus grasp the Japanese-Korean borderline.
+On 7 May, Kim Inbae, the Great Jeobju of Geumgu, built a Jibgangso in Suncheon, Jeolla Province.
+On 1 September, Kim crossed the Gyeongsang-Jeolla boundary.
+His strategy was to charge through the southern coastline to Busan and thus grasp the Japanese-Korean borderline.

-Meanwhile, Hadong and Jinju, which were Kim's target, were experiencing rebel activities.
+Meanwhile, Hadong and Jinju, who were Kim's targets, were experiencing rebel activities.
 Hadong rebels were chased west by the government, joining Kim Inbae.
-With the guidance of the Hadong rebels, Kim Inbae captured Hadong on September 7.
+With the guidance of the Hadong rebels, Kim Inbae captured Hadong on 7 September.

-In Jinju, the leadership recruited rebels by sending out public documents in major markets.
-On September 8, 1894, 7,000 rebels gathered in Sugok Market and established the Chungyeong Daedoso, a center of rebel activities.
-By September 17, a joint army of Suncheon and Jinju rebels had captured Jinju fortress.
+The leadership recruited rebels in Jinju by sending out public documents in significant markets.
+On 8 September 1894, 7,000 rebels gathered in Sugok Market and established the Chungyeong Daedoso, a center of rebel activities.
+By 17 September, a joint army of Suncheon and Jinju rebels had captured the Jinju fortress.

-The rebels held flags signaling their own Po and Jeob, and spread manifestos titled To the People of the Towns of Gyeongsang throughout nearby villages.
+The rebels held flags signaling their Po and Jeob and spread manifestos titled To the People of the Towns of Gyeongsang throughout nearby villages.
 The manifesto said the following.